NajmehSaffar/power-bi-sales-dashboard/README.md

 - Created an interactive Power BI report with multiple pages
 - Built a sales overview dashboard with KPIs and trend analysis
 - Used slicers to filter data by continent and year
+- Added drill-down functionality to explore data at different levels of detail
 - Created visuals for sales performance, sales by continent, sales by country, and margin percentage by product category
 - Applied DAX measures for key business metrics
 - Practiced time intelligence measures such as year-to-date sales, previous year sales, and year-over-year percentage